The Cost of a Funeral

 Fixed-price funeral packages

-Many funeral directors offer funeral packages which include their own fees in the price.
+Many funeral directors offer funeral packages which include their own fees in the price and give a single, simple figure to how much a funeral is.
 These range from budget direct cremation – where the body of the person who has died is cremated, without a funeral service – to complete traditional funerals including a coffin, hearse, funeral venue and more.

 Depending on the funeral director, fixed price funeral packages may or may not include the cost of the cremation or grave.
 You may want to check whether a funeral package includes these disbursements – or whether they will be additional costs to factor in, along with local authority fees.

 Local authority fees

 The Death Certificate costs £11 in England and Wales, £8 in Northern Ireland and £10 in Scotland, if they are purchased at the time you register the death.
 Copies may cost more, if you order them at a later date.

 Below is a list of services that are not typically included in funeral director packages: